zac-williamson/aztec-web-starter/README.md

 You can now interact with the deployed contract using the web app:

 - Create a new account
-  - Like before, this will take some time to generate proofs
+  - Like before, this will take some time to generate proofs (especially the first time as it needs to download a ~67MB proving key)
   - Note: this will save your account keys to your browser's local storage
 - Cast a vote for one of the 5 candidates
 - Voting again should throw an error